 "Each student at Antonin Scalia Law School ("Scalia Law") is expected to behave honorably and with the highest personal integrity toward other law students, toward the law school and university, and toward other members of the legal profession."
 (Preamble to the Honor Code.)
 The Honor Code prohibits a student from lying, cheating, or stealing, to include plagiarism and the use of any prohibited resource in an exam, coursework, or course paper.
-The full Honor Code can be accessed at the Honor Code site.
+The full Honor Code can be accessed here: https://sls.gmu.edu/honor/.